-5.4.25.4.3 Historic and Archaeological Resources/Historic Section 4(f) Resources
+5.1.1 Historic and Archaeological Resources/Historic Section 4(f) Resources

-The Categorical Exclusion identified No Adverse Effects based on the Conceptual Design Plans and with the assumption that no change to the visual appearance of the interior of the tunnel will occur as a result of final Design Documents.
+The anticipated Categorical Exclusion would result in No Adverse Effects based on the level of design completed and with the assumption that no change to the visual appearance of the interior of the tunnel would occur.
 If the appearance of the interior of the tunnel is changed as part of the design, the Contractor may need to reopen the Section 106 and Section 4(f) processes.

-5.4.2.1 5.4.3.1 Construction
+5.1.1.1 Construction

 The Contractor shall be responsible for notifying CDOT of any unidentified historic or archaeological resources encountered or unearthed during construction.
 Upon discovery of any historic or archaeological resources, the Contractor shall immediately cease work in the vicinity of the discovery, fence off the area, and notify the CDOT archaeologist or cultural resource staff by calling the Cultural Resource Program Manager at 303-757-9631.
-The Contractor shall not resume Work in the area until receiving formal notification from CDOT allowing Work to recommence.
+The Contractor shall not resume Work in the area until receiving formal notification from CDOT allowing Work to re-commence.
 If historic or archaeological resources are discovered, CDOT will determine the resource mitigation requirements that the Contractor shall implement.

-5.4.35.4.4 Paleontology
+5.1.2 Paleontology

 Any fossils may be encountered during construction Activities.
-The Contractor shall provide design plans to the CDOT paleontologist for review and prior to associated ground-disturbing construction Activities to determine the extent of impact and if monitoring during construction is required.
+The Contractor shall provide design plans to the CDOT paleontologist for review and prior to associated construction Activities to determine the extent of impact and if monitoring during construction is required.

-5.4.45.4.5 Recreation Facilities
+5.1.3 Recreation Facilities

-5.4.4.15.4.5.1 Non-Historic Section 4(f) Impacts
+5.1.3.1 Non-Historic Section 4(f) Impacts

 A Non-Historic Section 4(f) resource has been identified within the Project limits.
 The recreational trail at the west portal of the EJMT, leading to the Continental Divide, shall be preserved.
-Any impacts to this facility, including temporary closures, will require additional Governmental Approval.
+Any impacts to this facility will require additional Governmental Approval.
 The Contractor shall maintain public access to this recreational trail at all times.

-5.4.4.25.4.5.2 Section 6(f) Impacts
+5.1.3.2 Section 6(f) Impacts